Get a Quote Order Now

 Though the national exam is the same for nearly every state, the process to become a dietitian or nutritionist can vary depending on the state you’re hoping to work in.

-So now, let’s look at what it takes to become an immigrant in seven of the most popular states, including the number of internship hours you’ll need, the application fees, and what kind of license or certification each state issues.
+So now, let’s look at what it takes to become a dietitian in seven of the most popular states, including the number of internship hours you’ll need, the application fees, and what kind of license or certification each state issues.

 As we mentioned earlier, California doesn’t currently issue a license for registered dietitians.
 But according to California’s state law, anyone claiming to be a dietitian or nutritionist should be at least 18, hold a bachelor’s degree or higher in nutrition or a related field, complete 900 hours of supervised practice, and keep up with continuing education.
 You can contact the California Department of Human Resources if you have more questions.